jdc72/Hubitat/linked_device_labeler/README.md

 # Linked Device Labeler - Hubitat App

-This repository contains a custom app to simplify labeling devices linked across Hubitat hubs.
+This repository contains a custom app to simplify labeling devices linked across Hubitat hubs via Hub Mesh.

 ## Features
 - Bulk updates to the Device Label values of devices to match their labels on the remote hub (i.e. removing " on Hub").